MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/introduction.rst

 In the same way, by default, a widget is shown when its desktop is shown.
 But for optimisation purpose, a container can control when its children are shown or hidden.
 A typical use case is when the widgets are moved outside the display.

 Once a widget is attached, it means that it is ready to be shown (for instance, the necessary resources are allocated).
-In other word, once attached a widget is ready to be rendered (on an image or on the display).
+In other words, once attached a widget is ready to be rendered (on an image or on the display).

 Once a widget is shown, it means that it is intended to be rendered on the display.
 While shown, it may start a periodic refresh or an animation.

 .. figure:: images/showSequence.png
    :alt: Show Sequence
    :align: center

+The following sections will present several ways to customize and extend the framework to better fit your needs.

 ..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free